cmac-duke/physical-computing/_docs/tutorials/pi-gpio.md

 <img src="{{ "/images/hello_pi/checkgpio.jpg" | prepend: site.baseurl }}{{ img }}" alt="">

 Since we've 'ssh'ed' into our rasberry pi's, we'll have to use nano or some other text editor to write our code.
-My perfered text editor is nano, though vim will also work on the raspberry pi's out of the box.
+My preferred text editor is nano, though vim will also work on the raspberry pi's out of the box.

 We'll start a new script by navigating to a folder we'd like to work out of and running